myronschippers/responsive-development/README.md

 * [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)

-## Available Scripts
+## Installation

+**Prerequisites:**

+- Node.js installed
+- Web Browser

+**run from project directory:**

+- `npm install`
+- `npm start`

+### Other available run scripts

 In the project directory, you can run:

-### `npm start`
+ - `npm start`

-Runs the app in the development mode.<br>
+    - Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+    - The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `npm test`
+- `npm test`

-Launches the test runner in the interactive watch mode.<br>
+    - Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+- `npm run build`

-Builds the app for production to the `build` folder.<br>
+    - Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+    - The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+    - See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+- `npm run eject`

-**Note: this is a one-way operation.
+    - **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

+#### Ejection Warnings

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.